 Missing Context of Current Events

-From the time the film project started in 2010 through the end of 2014, major public “awakening” events occurred in the U.S. that would have tied directly to “Gray State” themes and would have generated massive support for his project.
+From the time the film project started in 2010 through the end of 2014, a major public “awakening” occurred in the U.S. that would have tied directly to themes in “Gray State.”
+We believe David could have generated massive support for his project.